rawskijon/academic-kickstart/content/talk/Davis-2022/index.md

   country: ""

 summary: I discuss the "swampland", a vast landscape of consistent-looking linguistic theories who don't obey constraints on the generative capacity of the functions they model, and contrast with a "landscape" of consistent and obedient theories.
-abstract: A central concern of linguistic theory is determining necessary and sufficient conditions on the generative capacity of the grammars/functions which account for linguistic phenomena.
-Prior work shows that while the landscape of possible functions is vast, the range of "things linguistic" is tightly constrained.
-In this talk I will review some recent mathematical work describing (1) conditions on the generative capacity of phenomena independent of a particular framework, using techniques from mathematical logic, and (2) classifying different linguistic theories with respect to these mathematical conditions.
-The key lesson is that many linguistic theories lie in what I call the "swampland", a vast area where the capacity of the theories does not obey these constraints, even if the theories are themselves internally consistent-looking.
+abstract: A central concern of linguistic theory is determining necessary and sufficient conditions on the expressivity or "generative capacity" of the grammars/functions which account for linguistic phenomena.
+This is especially true for cognitive theories of linguistic capacities.
+Prior work shows that while the landscape of possible functions is vast, the range of “things linguistic” is tightly constrained by intersecting factors like learnability, descriptive power, and algorithmic efficiency.
+In this talk I will review some recent mathematical work describing (1) conditions on the generative capacity of linguistic phenomena independent of a particular framework, and (2) classifying different linguistic theories with respect to these mathematical conditions.
+The key lesson is that many linguistic theories lie in what I call the “swampland”, a vast area where the capacity of the theories does not obey these constraints, even if the theories are themselves internally consistent-looking.
+I present some conditions for telling whether a linguistic theory sits in the swampland or is well-behaved.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.